Forms Download our Forms Request Request an Appointment Call Call Our Office Map Map Us

 After a few weeks, you will return to have your temporary removed and your finalized restoration put into place.

 A similar procedure is followed when placing a dental bridge except there is no need to clear out decayed areas of a tooth.
-Since bridges are recommended treatment for patients who are missing one or more teeth, all your dentist in Myrtle Beach will need to do is file down the two natural teeth on either side of the gap to ensure effective placement of the bridge.
+Since bridges are recommended treatment for patients who are missing one or more teeth, all your dentist will need to do is file down the two natural teeth on either side of the gap to ensure effective placement of the bridge.
 After taking impressions, lab technicians will build your dental bridge based on the specifications provided by Dr. Markusen.

 Much like a dental crown, you will return in a few weeks to have your finalized dental bridge cemented into place, successfully filling in the gaps of your smile.